oven-sh/bun/docs/bundler/index.md

 ### `experimentalCss`

 Whether to enable _experimental_ support for bundling CSS files.
 Defaults to `false`.
+In 1.2, this property will be deleted, and CSS bundling will always be enabled.

 This supports bundling CSS files imported from JS, as well as CSS entrypoints.